spiral/roadrunner-bridge/README.md

     RoadRunnerBridge\CommandBootloader::class,
-    RoadRunnerBridge\TcpBootloader::class, // Optional, if it needs to work with TCP plugin RoadRunnerBridge\MetricsBootloader::class, // Optional, if it needs to work with metrics plugin
+    RoadRunnerBridge\TcpBootloader::class, // Optional, if it needs to work with TCP plugin RoadRunnerBridge\MetricsBootloader::class, // Optional, if it needs to work with metrics plugin RoadRunnerBridge\LoggerBootloader::class, // Optional, if it needs to work with app-logger plugin
     // ...
 ];
 ```